310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 i will do it to kaoru next time i see him…♪

-hehe, people have only been telling me their Wishes lately… they do not Teach me anything, so a lot of things have not made Sense to me.
+fufu, people have only been telling me their Wishes lately… they do not Teach me anything, so a lot of things have not made Sense to me.

 that child… chiaki would Teach me so much.

 was he Special? maybe that is why i feel so Lonely, after not being able to Speak to him for so long…?

 …? what is “Lonely”? souma, do you Know?
 {% endbubble %}

 {% bubble Souma v2 %}
 Pardon?
 Um… I do know the word, but it is difficult to explain…
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 is that so… *sigh…* you people sure are Boring.
 {% endbubble %}